-IP TAKE: Although its grants primarily go to presenting organizations, which are in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.
-But in terms of the artists who can occupy those presenting venues and benefit from that grant?
-Those individuals and groups can come from anywhere in the country.
+IP TAKE: Although its grants primarily support presenting organizations in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.

-Applicants should have a solid history of successfully bringing performers to its venue, and a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling dancers will amount to maximum performance and exposure.
+Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including collaborations with other presenting organizations in the region—meaning that the time and costs for those traveling dance programs will amount to maximum performance and exposure.

-- Aspen Santa Fe Ballet (based in Aspen, CO) presented by the Maui Arts & Cultural Center in Kahului, HI and the Kahilu Theatre Foundation in Kamuela HI.
+Past dance grantees include: Michael Mao Dance (based in New York, NY) presented by the Skagway Arts Council in Skagway, AK, and Aspen Santa Fe Ballet (based in Aspen, CO) presented by the Maui Arts & Cultural Center in Kahului, HI among many others.

-TourWest applications are an online process, and due at the beginning of April each year for tours starting the following September.
+TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).